Planning a big get-together? Here are our favourite communal dining spots in Singapore to enjoy feasts fit for kings and queens.

 Neon Pigeon, #01-01, 36 Carpenter Street, Singapore 059915

 Grab nine of your pals and dig into chef-owner Bjorn Shen’s take on Middle Eastern fare with his signature twist.
 The restaurant has ample tables to hold big groups of 10, including a private dining space for a massive get-together.
-Think dishes like prawn falafel, fish kofta tagine and sujuk spiced lamb served in sharing portions.
+Think dishes like lamb kebabs, grilled octopus, and falafel plates.

 Pu3 specialises in nasi ambeng that’s perfect for communal dining.
 You can opt for the basic set but if you’re extra like us, go for the royal set that’s loaded with prawns, sambal ikan bilis (fried anchovies) and dried fish.
 We know it states that it feeds a group of four but it can easily satisfy six ravenous diners.